maveniverse/njord/README.md

 ## Setting it up

-With Maven 3 create project-wide, or with Maven 4+ create user-wide `~/.m2/extensions.xml` like this:
+With Maven 3 install Njord project-wide `.mvn/extensions.xml`, or with Maven 4+ install it user-wide `~/.m2/extensions.xml` like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <extensions>